AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/store-data/streams/streams-view-data.md

 | Reversed | The order that data is queried from the start index—forward or reversed.
 When set to **True**, the query returns data searching reversed through time (reverse chronologically).
 When set to **False**, the query returns data forward through from the provided start index (chronologically).
 By default, this setting is set to **True**. |

 ### [By Range](#tab/tabid-2)

+To query by range, select **By range** and configure the following parameters:

 | Parameter | Description |
 |--|--|